vestrel00/contacts-android/DEV_NOTES.md

 Newly created contacts are automatically assigned to group 1 (notice autoAdd is true).
 Group 2 is usually the favorites group, though other custom groups can also be marked as favorites.
 Custom groups created by users can be written to, deleted, set as favorites, and set to auto add.

-Like RawContacts, creating a new Groups row where the account name and type are null when there are available Accounts (or when an account becomes available) results in the Groups row to be updated by the Contacts Provider automatically later on to have an existing Account's name and type.

 Removing the Account will delete all of the associated rows in the Groups table.